fraolBatole/fraolbatole.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in computer science program at Iowa State University (ISU).
-At ISU, I work in the labratory for software design with my supervisor, [Dr. Hridesh Rajan](https://www.cs.iastate.edu/hridesh) and hosted on GitHub pages.
+At ISU, I work in the labratory for software design with my supervisor, [Dr. Hridesh Rajan](https://www.cs.iastate.edu/hridesh).

 Research
 ------
 My research interests boardly lays at the intersection of software engineering, data science , and deep learning.
 Currently, I work on a shared data science infrastructure for bioinformatics, [Boag] (http://boa.cs.iastate.edu/boag/index.php).
-In the coming years, I plan to work